chrisrossi/ampnerds-website/projects/emergency/index.rst

 that they could soldered directly into the circuit and mounted inside the chassis.

-I ended up going with the same power transformer used for the SE-1 project.
+I ended up going with the same power transformer used for the :doc:`SE-1 project <../se1/index>`.
 For the output transformer, I wound up going with an `Edcor 10W 8K:8 push pull output transformer <http://www.edcorusa.com/p/390/gxpp10-8-8k>`_.
 It would work in terms of specs and physical size, was a very reasonably priced made in the USA